 Paperlust: Setting a benchmark for stationery design in Australia

 James and Alex Boston understand how to make the right first impression for any event: with a beautifully printed invitation in the mail.
-James explains how connecting designers and customers has helped their Paperlust platform go from garage-sized operation to market-leading multi-million-dollar business in just four years.
+James explains how connecting designers and customers has helped Paperlust go from garage-sized operation to market-leading multi-million-dollar business in just four years.

 When Paperlust co-founder James Boston was planning his wedding in 2007, he struggled to find captivating wedding invitation designs that suited his big day.
 The options on offer were generic, and designers took ages to make minor changes.

-Fast forward to 2014, and James, who worked in publishing and design, and his brother Alex, who worked in tech and online marketing, were growing tired of the frustrations of working in the digital space.
+Fast-forward to 2014, and James, who worked in publishing and design, and his brother Alex, who worked in tech and online marketing, were growing tired of the frustrations of working in the digital space.

 The two started brainstorming ideas around making it easier for people to connect with designers.
 When it came to invitations and announcements, James still saw the same issues he had encountered in 2007.